barotto/IBMulator/README.md

 ## WHAT'S MISSING

-* HDD emulation: the PS/1 model 2011 uses a proprietary 8-bit interface which is poorly documented.
 * PS/1 Audio Card emulation.
 * Optimizations: there are virtually none, and a lot can be done to speed up the emulation.